pryley/site-reviews/readme.txt

 == Frequently Asked Questions ==

 = How do I use Site Reviews? =

-Use the provided shortcodes, widgets, and blocks on your website.
-Please also see the screenshots above which demontrate many of the features, and read the Help page included in the Site Reviews menu once the plugin has been installed and activated.
+Once Site Reviews is installed, you can read the "Getting Started" page by clicking the Help icon on the top-right corner of any of the Site Reviews admin pages.

 = I need help with something else =

-All documentation can be found in the "Help" page of the plugin.
+All documentation can be found in the "Help & Support" page of the plugin.
 If your question is not answered there, please create a new topic in the [WordPress support forum](https://wordpress.org/support/plugin/site-reviews/).

 == Screenshots ==

 1. The "All Reviews" page.
 2. Add-ons provide additional functionality to Site Reviews
 3. The "Edit Review" page.
 4. Site Reviews has full support for the new Blocks Editor and includes custom blocks for each of the shortcodes.
 5. If you are still using the Classic page editor, you can use the Site Reviews  dropdown button to easily add any of the shortcodes.
 6. Site Reviews includes three widgets.
 7. Site Reviews includes a Help page with answers to frequently asked questions and complete documentation for all available shortcode options.
 8. The "General" settings page.
 9. The "Reviews" settings page.
 10. The "Submissions" settings page.
 11. The "Schema" settings page.
 12. Easily add a custom translation for any text in the plugin.
 13. Export/import the plugin settings, and perform various other tasks.
 14. If you experience any issues with the plugin, the console logger is the first pace to look.
 15. View information about the configuration of your server, your website, and the Site Reviews plugin.
 16. This is what the Slack notifications look like.

 == Upgrade Notice ==

-= 6.0.0 =
+= 6.0 =

 This update requires a minimum of PHP 7.2 and WordPress 5.8.
-There are also a few potentially breaking changes, so please make sure to read the plugin changelog and Upgrade Guide after upgrading.
+There are also a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after upgrading.

 == Changelog ==